-In vitro testing for HDAC-inhibition (see Methods Section for details) showed that the synthesized degraders having 4-substituted 3-aminobenzhydroxamates (e.g. 1d-f) as HDAC inhibitor part exhibited preference for HDAC8 over the other tested human HDACs (HDAC1 and 6) compared to those degraders possessing 4-substituted 3-amidobenzhydroxamates (e.g. 1b and 1c) as warhead which show comparable inhibitory activity against HDAC6 and 8 (Table 3).
+In vitro testing for HDAC-inhibition (Table 1, see Methods section for details) using recombinant HDACs and the peptidic Fluor-de-Lys as substrate showed that the synthesized degraders having 4-substituted 3-aminobenzhydroxamates (e.g. 1d-f) as HDAC inhibitor part exhibited preference for HDAC8 over the other tested human HDACs (HDAC1 and 6) as shown in Table 1B.
+However, degraders possessing 4-substituted 3-amidobenzhydroxamates (e.g. 1b and 1c) as warhead showed comparable inhibitory activity against HDAC6 and 8 (Table 1A).

-1a-f represent CRBN-based PROTACs.
-While 1a-c were designed on the basis of the potent HDAC8 inhibitor 2b, 1d-f were synthesized based on the potent HDAC8 inhibitors 2e, 2f and 2h and 2g respectively.
+While CRBN-based PROTACs 1a-c were designed on the basis of the potent HDAC8 inhibitor 2b, 1d-f were synthesized based on the potent HDAC8 inhibitors 2e, 2f and 2h and 2g respectively.
 The difference between the degraders 1a-c is in the length of the linker.
-While in 1a there is a six-carbon amide linker attached to the target binding unit, in 1b the linker is eight carbon long.
+While in 1a there is a six-carbon amide linker attached to the 17 target binding unit, in 1b the linker is eight carbon long.
 In the case of 1c, the unit linking the inhibitor and the E3 ligase part is elongated via the functionalization of the cap group of the inhibitor with aminomethyl group instead of amine group as in 1b.
-The HDAC8 inhibitory activity was comparable to the parent inhibitor, in the case of 1a and 1c.
-It decreased in the case of 1b but remained in the submicromolar range.
-On the other hand, the selectivity over HDAC6 decreased in the three PROTACs compared to 2b.
-In conclusion, the addition of the hydrocarbon-based linker and pomalidomide as an E3 ligase ligand did not affect the inhibition of HDAC8 negatively but led to enhancing the inhibitory activity on HDAC6.
+The HDAC8 inhibitory activity was comparable to the parent inhibitor, in the case of 1a (SI (HDAC6/HDAC8) = 2) and 1c (SI (HDAC6/HDAC8) = 2).
+It decreased in the case of 1b (SI (HDAC6/HDAC8) = 0.7) but remained in the submicromolar range.
+On the other hand, the selectivity over HDAC6 decreased in the three PROTACs compared to 2b (SI (HDAC6/HDAC8) = 28).

-While 1a-c possess a hydrocarbon chain as a linker, 1d-f have a triazole containing linker.
-From the results of the in vitro enzymatic assay it can be concluded that the addition of the triazole ring-containing linker and the ligase binding unit did not affect the inhibitory activity on HDAC8.
-1d and 1e maintained a significant selectivity over

-HDAC6, while the selectivity of 1f over HDAC6 was found to be 3-fold lower than its parent inhibitor 2g.
+While 1a-c possess a hydrocarbon chain as a linker, 1d-f have a triazole containing linker [28].
+1d (SI (HDAC6/HDAC8) = 18) and 1e (SI (HDAC6/HDAC8) = 69) maintained a significant selectivity over HDAC6, while the selectivity of 1f over HDAC6 (SI (HDAC6/HDAC8) = 5) was found to be 3-fold lower than its parent inhibitor 2g (SI (HDAC6/HDAC8) = 16).

-The pomalidomide based PROTACs 1g and 1h were based on the inhibitor 2e.
+The pomalidomide-based PROTACs 1g and 1h were based on the inhibitor 2e.
 Degraders 1g and 1h, which only differ in the type of the linker used, showed an almost equipotent activity as the parent inhibitor and significant selectivity over HDAC6.
 The difference between degrader molecules 1i, which was designed based on inhibitor 2c, and 1j is the absence of the chloro-substituent at position-4 of the benzhydroxamic acid.
 1j is the result of reductive dechlorination which took place during the synthesis of 1i.
 The HDAC8 activity was greatly affected and changed from the nanomolar range to the micromolar range further confirming the importance of para-substitution for HDAC8 inhibitory activity.
-This observation was in accordance with our previous reports [48,30] and further confirm the importance of the parasubstitution for HDAC8 inhibitory activity.
+This observation was in accordance with our previous reports [52,16] and further confirm the importance of the para-substitution for HDAC8 inhibitory activity.

 1k and 1b differ in the degradation machinery recruiting unit.
-While 1k has a VHL-ligand as the E3 ligase binding unit, 1bbears the CRBN-warhead pomalidomide.
+While 1k (SI (HDAC6/HDAC8) = 3) has a VHL-ligand as the E3 ligase binding unit, 1b (SI (HDAC6/HDAC8) = 0.7) bears the CRBN-warhead pomalidomide.
 Both degraders showed an HDAC8 inhibitory activity with the IC50 values in the submicromolar range.
-The selectivity over HDAC6 was however lost compared to the parent inhibitor 2b.
+The selectivity over HDAC6 was however lost compared to the parent inhibitor 2b (SI (HDAC6/HDAC8) = 28).